by Bill Senkus

 At the top of this page I show one stamp from a multi-year set issued in Denmark.
 Below is another of these stamps, and Here is a link to a separate page with all the stamps I own from the set.
 According to Christoffersen's catalogue of Scandinavian Christmas seals and charity stamps, these stamps were issued every year from 1914 through 1957, each year with the same design, differing in color and of course date.
 The denomination was 1KR from 1914 through 1947, then 1.5KR from 1948 trhough 1957.
-They were printed in sheetlets of ten stamps, one stamp wide by ten long.
+They were printed in sheetlets of nine stamps, one stamp wide by nine long(!).
 They funded medical care for railway personnel and their families.

 Trains on Mail Art and Artistamps- these are a relatively recent phenomenon - the earliest examples I know of date from the mid-1960's, and the concept gained popularity in the 80's.
 Some modern artists like the challenge of creating works of art as small as a postage stamp, and enjoy carrying the process all the way to printing, perforating, and gumming their work.
 Some also put their creations on the mail they send, either as decoration or in place of stamps, to see if they can fool the authorities.
 Some have been severely chastised.
 The two I know of who have produced items with trains are Steve Smith, whose work is often somewhat risqué, and Dennis P Jordan.

 Steve Smith Dennis P Jordan